YitoZukun/fcs-doc/doc/014_release_schedule.md

 Preview release has been discontinued.

-- What is the preview version?<br>
+- What is the preview version?
-　Preview versions provides a glimpse of upcoming features of new version of FCS and provide a chance to provide feedback to the developers.
+  Preview versions provides a glimpse of upcoming features of new version of FCS and provide a chance to provide feedback to the developers.<br>
   It is where we release non-critical bug fixes and are subject to constant changes and no support is guaranteed.

 #### Compatibility